alexmullins/dsa/README.md

 ##### Parallel

-If the server was started with the `-p` flag, then it can still accept regular clients because the attacker's SSH connections are being tied up in a background goroutines.
-This doesn't lead to an immediate DOS, but will continually eat up the computer's CPU and memory resources leading to a slow death.
+If the server was started with the `-p` flag, then it can still accept regular clients because the attacker's SSH connections are being tied up in background goroutines.
+This doesn't lead to an immediate DOS, but will continually eat up the server's CPU and memory resources leading to a slow death.

 Let's start up the server again, but this time with the `-p` flag: